Carrarese Calcio 1908

 Carrarese Calcio 1908, commonly referred to as Carrarese, is an Italian football club based in Carrara, Tuscany.
-The team plays in Serie B, second tier of Italian football, after promotion from Serie C in 2023–24.
+The team plays in Serie B, the second tier of Italian football, after promotion from Serie C in 2023–24.

 History

 The club was founded in 1908.

 In the season 2010–11 from Lega Pro Seconda Divisione group B, Carrarese was promoted in the play-off to Lega Pro Prima Divisione.

 In 2016, Carrarese Calcio S.r.l. went bankrupt.
 A new company Carrarese Calcio 1908 S.r.l., successfully bid the sports title by refurbished the debt of Carrarese Calcio S.r.l.

-On 9 June 2024, Carrarese secure promotion to Serie B from 2024–25 season due to it winning Serie C promotion play-offs finals after defeat LR Vicenza with narrowly 1-0 aggregate 1-0 by a goal Mattia Finotto in 6th Minute and return to second tier after 76 years of absence.
+On 9 June 2024, Carrarese secure promotion to Serie B from 2024 to 2025 season due to it winning Serie C promotion play-offs finals after defeat LR Vicenza with narrowly 1-0 aggregate 1–0 by a goal Mattia Finotto in 6th Minute and return to second tier after 76 years of absence.